apmontgomery/polling-system/README.md

 # polling-system

+ - updated to add a data import step

 > A Sample Polling System for SCMP.com
 > I'm at the 4 hour mark.
 > did a little more cleanup this morning.
 The assignment is now close to feature complete.
 Of course there are plenty of next steps, including writing many more tests.